 Tate’s “How To” series shows how great artists made their masterpieces, including “How to Weave Like Anni Albers”

 Slay!
 With Brian Bose

 Feel sexy, fierce and powerful while learning fun choreography, grooving to music and dancing your way to empowerment.
 This class creates an open environment to get your cardio up, move your body and challenge yourself.
 Strip away fears and perfectionism while learning how to get out of your own way so you have no choice but to slay.
 No prerequisite or dance experience necessary.
-Monday, May 18, 6:30-8:00 pm is a FREE session.
-Other sessions are $10 per class or $75 for all 8 classes.
+Sessions are $10 per class or $75 for all 8 classes.

 Connect across Time and Space through Dance!